What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

 How many different triangles can you make on a circular pegboard that has nine pegs?

-Can you fit the tangram pieces into the outline of these rabbits?
+Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outline of the rocket?
+Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?

-Can you fit the tangram pieces into the outline of these convex shapes?
+Can you fit the tangram pieces into the outline of this telephone?

 Exchange the positions of the two sets of counters in the least possible number of moves

-Can you fit the tangram pieces into the outline of this plaque design?
+Can you fit the tangram pieces into the outlines of these clocks?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

 Can you fit the tangram pieces into the outline of this sports car?